High Court grants judgment of €159,000 against financial adviser

 The Four Courts.
 A High Court judge has ordered the gardaí to bring a financial adviser before the court.

-A €159,000 judgment has been granted against a financial adviser alleged to have used investors funds for his own personal use.
+A €159,000 judgment has been granted against a financial adviser alleged to have used an investor’s funds for his own personal use.

 The order was made by Ms Justice Leonie Reynolds against James Doherty.